ROgbuagu05/simple_shell/README.md

-Simpel shell created by Daison and Sokhohlo Sal in ALX cohort 12
+Simpel shell created by Richard and Sokhohlo in ALX cohort 13

 README.md ALX Simple Shell Team Project

 This is an ALX collaboration project on Shell.
-We were tasked to create a simple shell that mimics the Bash shell.
+We teamed up to create a simple shell that mimics the Bash shell.
 Our shell shall be called hsh

 Project was completed using C language Shell Betty linter